 - Relax: Have you tried meditation or mindfulness to combat cravings?
 You can curb the urge to smoke by adding some breathing exercises into your routine, or you can find other distraction tips here.

 - Plan ahead: If you know you’ll be craving a cigarette at a certain time, place or in a situation, prepare and change up your routine.
-Try a fast-acting form of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhaler a few minutes before you think a craving may hit.
-Combination therapy – using patches with a fast-acting NRT product – is one of the most effective quitting methods.
+Try a fast-acting type of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhaler a few minutes before you think a craving may hit.
+Talk to your doctor or pharmacist to see if NRT is suitable for you.
+Combination therapy – using patches with a fast-acting NRT – is one of the most effective quitting methods.